-A. St. Anne participates in a number of sports for both boys and girls.
+A. St. Anne participates in a number of sports for both boys and girls in the 6th-8th grades.
 Refer to the Parent/Student Handbook for the sports and grade levels involved as it varies from sport to sport.

 Tryouts are announced by the coaches, and students learn the dates and times of tryouts by listening to the school announcements.
 Students must have a physical exam by a physician, and parents must complete a consent statement before the student will be allowed to try out.
-When selected to play team sports, an athletic fee of \$35 is assessed.
+When selected to play team sports, an athletic fee is assessed.